Roxxers/roxbot/docs/commands.md

 # Command Documentation

-If you intend to use any commands requiring permissions, it is highly recommend you read the [quick start](quickstart.md) guide that will get you up to date with how Roxbot works and how to run her.
+If you intend to use any commands requiring permissions, it is highly recommend you read the [Configuring Roxbot](config.md) guide that will get you up to date with how Roxbot works and how to run her.

 ## How to use the docs